 Our Learning Disability Assessments

 Our services involving learning disability assessments are designed to provide all of the above, all the way through college accommodations.
-We can also partner with others who have already done some testing, such as schools, to add to that prior battery to answer additional questions.
-Contact us anytime to discuss how psychological testing for learning disabilities in adults and children can help you or your child.
+We can also partner with others who have already done some evaluation, such as schools, to add to that prior battery to answer additional questions (sometimes called an Independent Educational Evaluation if there is a disagreement between parents and schools).
+These evaluations can be quite useful in our testing for twice-exceptional students (those who are gifted but have emotional, educational, or social challenges).
+In psychological testing for learning disabilities in adults, we might suggest workplace accommodations.